 Fanatics also has a bad habit of adding inaccurate inscriptions to autographed merchandise.
 Case in point, Barclay Goodrow:

 For those fans that might be unaware, Barclay Goodrow scored the game 7 winner in overtime, not double overtime.
 When you score the biggest goal of your career, you remember every little detail.
-It’s obvious some players aren’t the ones inscribing these collectibles and Fanatics is actually devaluing product with these silly and useless “inscriptions”.
+If you can’t get a simple detail correct and ask a player to purposely write the wrong thing, what else are you screwing up?

 Despite the fact that 99% of their replies on Twitter are apologies, it’s clear Fanatics doesn’t care about Fans.
 While the product they produce is substandard, at least it’s licensed and official.
 The fact that they are knowingly and purposely using other sites to sell fake jerseys, and other memorabilia, that take advantage of unsuspecting fans is inexcusable and fraudulent.